 Too Desi Too Queer

 The London Indian film Festival runs from 23 June to 3 July, and is available for screenings in London, Birmingham, and Manchester, as well as online.
-For more information on screening dates and times, head to https://londonindianfilmfestival.co.uk.
+Head online for more information on screening dates and times.